yanbuatois/advent-of-code-2019/README.md

 npm install
 ```

+Before running each script, put your input in a `input` named file, at the root of the day directory.

 Warning : Node.js 13.2.0 is the minimum node version required to run these scripts.
 You can use older versions, with the experimental ESModules support flag.